mafaldi/data-harvesting/README.md

 ## 2. Library requirements

-Make sure you have the following libraries loaded:
+Make sure you have the following libraries installed and loaded:

 ```
 library(RSelenium)